theman-oj10/CareerSync/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Finding internships
+For all the following test cases:

+Prerequisites: Delete the data file (`./data/internshipdata.json`) before launching the app to populate the app with sample data.
+Then, list all internships using the `list` command.
+1. Filtering by company name
+   1. Test case: `find withall /com Amazon`<br>
+       Expected: 1 internship with the name 'Amazon' is shown.
+The status message shows how many internships were listed.

+   1. Test case: `find withall /com TikTok`<br>
+       Expected: No internships are shown.
+The status message shows how many internships were found.

+   1. Test case: `find withall /com`<br>
+       Expected: Visible internships do not change.
+The status message shows an error message about needing at least one search keyword.
+1. Filtering using `withany`
+    1. Test case: `find withany /com Amazon /status TO_APPLY`<br>
+       Expected: 2 internships with the company name 'Amazon' or status 'TO_APPLY' are shown.
+The status message shows how many internships were listed.
+3. Filtering with invalid mode
+   1. Test case: `find /com Amazon`<br>
+      Expected: Visible internships do not change.
+The status message shows an error message about invalid mode specified.
+   1. Test case: `find withInvalidMode /status pending`
+        Expected: Visible internships do not change.
+The status message shows an error message about invalid mode specified.

 ### Sort Feature
 1. Prerequisites: Delete the data file (`./data/internshipdata.json`) before launching the app to populate the app with sample data.
 2. Add another internship entry using the following command: `add /com Amazon /desc create new recommendation engine /status ongoing /poc jane yeo /email hr@tiktok.com /phone 9089030 /loc remote /role Business Development Intern`